 What Should I Give?

 There are different tax results from giving different types of property.
 Consider, for example, highly appreciated securities.
 If stocks have been owned for more than one year, then donors can deduct not just their original cost but also any “paper profit” present in the gift.
 Best of all, no capital gains taxes are due when you give securities.
-Real estate, mutual funds and other types of property offer the same advantages.
+Real estate, mutual funds, and other types of property offer the same advantages.
 At death, it makes sense to leave tax-burdened assets, such as U.S. savings bonds and death benefits from retirement accounts, to charities.
 This allows heirs to avoid income and death taxes.

 You can also give a partial interest in property and receive an immediate income tax deduction.

 For example, You could make us the owner of a 10% interest in your vacation home.
 (In order to qualify for the tax deduction, you would have to contribute a 10% interest in every ownership right, including the right to use the property).
 However, the real benefit is that whenever the property is sold, we will receive 10% of the proceeds–even if the sale doesn’t occur until after your death.
-And the real benefit to you is a deduction for about 10% of the value of the gift property.
+And the real benefit to you is a deduction of about 10% of the value of the gift property.